 Drug Crimes Causing Death

 When a drug offense results in a person’s death, Nevada law considers it murder.
 A drug-related death is a murder any time the death occurs because another person makes a drug available for consumption.
 An offender can commit the offense of delivering a death causing drug whether they charge for the drug or give it away.
+In the case of legal marijuana establishments or within the parameters of legal home consumption of marijuana, there are different rules for liability when someone commits illegal acts while under the influence.

 While most people think of heroin, cocaine or methamphetamine when they think of controlled substances, prescription medications are controlled substances too.
 That’s why you need a prescription to get them.
 An offender that runs afoul of Nevada’s prescription medication laws can find themselves facing serious penalties.